xigxog/kubefox/docs/concepts.md

 ## Broker

-: A Broker serves as an Event router, responsible for matching and transporting events between components.
-It determines the context of an Event and scrutinizes the corresponding App Deployment to ensure that the event is authorized to be passed to the matching Component.
-The Broker also injects Virtual Environment variables and Adapter configurations into events as necessary.
+: A Broker serves as an Event router, responsible for matching and transporting Events between components.
+It determines the context of an Event and scrutinizes the corresponding App Deployment to ensure that the Event is authorized to be passed to the matching Component.
+The Broker also injects Virtual Environment variables and Adapter configurations into Events as necessary.

 ## External Component